dbojan/cloud-comparison/README.md

 note:
 -I got a lot lot of timeout detected using winscp/ftp with 35 mb file, webdav works fine in explorer.
--megacmd will create a lot of temp files in '.megaCmd' subfolder
+-megacmd will create a lot of temp files in '.megaCmd' subfolder -to serve "newfolder" that is created in mega cloud storage, type in: webdav newfolder

 ### Tebi.io